alexandervrs/SinDesktopDLL/README.md

 # SinDesktopDLL

-An old DLL extension for Game Maker 8 games
+An old Desktop DLL extension for Game Maker 8 games

 SinDesktop DLL accesses the user's Desktop in Game Maker 8